 The Management Company has taken measures to protect investors from adverse effects which may arise from frequent trading.
-"Frequent trading" means the short-term trading of units, which impairs the performance of a sub-fund due to the volume and frequency of trading through transaction costs accruing at sub-fund level.
-Against this backdrop, on the one hand, unit certificate trading is regularly monitored and evaluated, while on the other, internal regulations have been issued for the employees of the Management Company, preventing the sale of sub-fund units within short time periods.
+'Frequent trading' means the short-term trading of Fund units, which impairs the Fund's performance due to the volume and frequency of trading through transaction costs accruing at Fund level.
+Against this backdrop, on the one hand, unit certificate trading is regularly monitored and evaluated, while on the other, internal regulations have been issued for the employees of the Management Company, preventing the sale of Fund units within short time periods.

 The Management Company prohibits the practice of market timing, which may harm the interests of the other investors.
-"Market timing" is understood to mean subscriptions and redemptions of a sub-fund's units at short intervals in order to benefit from time differences and/or any possible weaknesses or flaws in the system for calculating the net asset value.
+'Market timing' is understood to mean subscriptions and redemptions of Fund units at short intervals in order to benefit from time differences and/or any possible weaknesses or flaws in the system for calculating the net asset value.
 The Management Company reserves the right to refuse orders if it believes that such practices are being conducted.